353words/faster-pandas/README-Memory.md

 In the [previous post](TODO) we discussed how you can make Pandas code run faster.
 In this blog post we'll see how you can reduce its memory footprint.

 Before you begin, the easiest way is ... to get a machine with more memory.
 This sounds obvious but most people tend to ignore it.
-You can least a machine with several *terabytes* of memory from most of the big cloud providers.
+You can lease a machine with several *terabytes* of memory from most of the big cloud providers.
 Tell me your data doesn't fit in a couple of terabytes of memory!

 The reason we'd like to reduce Pandas memory footprint is to be able to stay in the single machine boundary.
 Moving to processing data on multiple machines is a long and painful project.